 At first glance, these numbers can seem disheartening.
 But if you're facing a disability denial, it's helpful to know that the SSA can deny a claim for many reasons.
 If you know why your claim was denied, you can help make it stronger for a hearing in front of an administrative law judge (ALJ).
-At the hearing level, the allowance rate becomes much greater, with 54% of all decisions resulting in an approval.
+At the hearing level, the allowance rate becomes much greater, with about 55% of all decisions resulting in an approval.

 Before you can get a hearing in front of an ALJ, however, you need to appeal the initial denial.
 In Social Security terms, this appeal is called reconsideration.
 The agency will give you 60 days to file the request for reconsideration unless you have a good excuse for missing the deadline, so you'll want to do this sooner rather than later.

 When SSA denies your claim, the agency must let you know the reason for the denial.
 Generally speaking, Social Security denials fall under two categories:

 Depending on the type of benefit you applied for, and the type of denial you received, you'll likely want to shore up your evidence for your next steps.
 Below are some common types of technical and medical denials.

 SSDI (Social Security Disability Insurance) is a public disability insurance program.
 You pay into the program by way of payroll taxes that come out of your paycheck.
 It's similar to a private insurer in some ways—if you stop paying your insurance premiums (taxes), you'll stop getting insurance coverage.
 But SSDI is more forgiving than a private insurer, because it's based on your work history and payroll contributions.